Yaki Onigiri (焼きおにぎり)

 - Use the measuring cup and water lines on the cooker bowl to cook 1 rice cooker cup of rice.

-- If you're doing it on the stove, wash the rice in a few changes of water until it runs mostly clear.
+- If you're doing it on the stove, wash the 160 grams Japanese short-grain rice in a few changes of water until it runs mostly clear.
 Drain it in a sieve.
-Add the rice to a tall pot along with 1 US cup of water.
+Add it to a tall pot along with 1 cup water.
 Cover the pot with a lid, and then bring the water to a boil over high heat.
 As soon as it's boiling, turn the heat down as low as it will go.
 Set a timer for 13 minutes.
-After the timer goes off, turn the heat off and let the rice continue steaming for another 10-15 minutes.
+After the timer goes off, turn the heat off and let it continue steaming for another 10-15 minutes.
 Do not open the lid at any point during the cooking or steaming process.

-- Once it's done steaming, pour the soy sauce evenly over the rice and use a folding and cutting motion with a spatula or rice paddle to evenly distribute the soy sauce until the rice is uniform in color.
+- Once it's done steaming, pour the 2 tablespoon soy sauce evenly over the rice and use a folding and cutting motion with a spatula or paddle to evenly distribute the soy sauce until it is uniform in color.

-- Level off the top of the rice and then divide it into thirds like a pizza.
+- Level off the top of the mixture and then divide it into thirds like a pizza.

-- If you're shaping the onigiri by hand, click this link for specific instructions.
-If you're using an onigiri press, just get it wet and stuff each mold with a segment of rice.
-Press the onigiri together more than you normally would for onigiri so that it holds its shape.
+- If you're shaping the yaki onigiri by hand, click this link for specific instructions.
+If you're using an onigiri mold, just get it wet and stuff each mold with a segment of rice.
+Press the onigiri mold together more than you normally would so that it holds its shape.

-- Put the onigiri on a parchment-lined tray.
-Dust each onigiri with a thin layer of potato starch by passing it through a fine-mesh sieve like a tea strainer.
+- Put the onigiri on a parchment-lined or plastic wrap-lined tray.
+Dust each onigiri with a thin coating of the 1 teaspoon potato starch by passing it through a fine-mesh sieve like a tea strainer.
 Flip the onigiri over and dust the other side.
 Try not to get starch onto the sides of the onigiri.

-- Put a non-stick frying pan over medium-low heat and when it is moderately hot, add about half of the oil and arrange the onigiri, so they're sitting on a small pool of oil.
+- Put a non-stick frying pan over medium-low heat and when it is moderately hot, add about half of the 1 tablespoon vegetable oil and arrange the onigiri so they're sitting on a small pool of oil.

 - Fry undisturbed until they're golden brown and crisp on one side (about 7-10 minutes).